summerswims/Summer-Will-College-Portfolio/README.md

 The summerswims repo is a compilation of all my data analysis projects and mathematical work as well as a few non-mathematical papers.

-My primary email is summerwill2023@gmail.com and my phone number is (309)532-0699.

 <!---
 summerswims/summerswims is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.